 Playwright is a tool from Microsoft that enables browser automation and testing.
 Java developers can utilize Playwright to script multi-browser tests with a modern and fluent API design, enjoying perks like automatic waiting, efficient selectors, and seamless handling of iframes and pop-ups, which can notably reduce the flakiness often associated with browser tests.

 In comparison, Selenium, a well-established tool in the Java world, might be familiar ground for many developers, offering wide-ranging browser support and a vast array of community-driven plugins and integrations.
-However, it sometimes falls short in speed and requires more boilerplate code, making tests less concise.
+However, it sometimes falls short in speed and requires more boilerplate code, making tests less concise, which has some developers choosing Playwright testing.

 Manual testing